 Transfer of shares

 The Company’s Articles provide that transfers of certificated shares must be effected in writing, and duly signed by or on behalf of the transferor and, except in the case of fully paid shares, by or on behalf of the transferee.
 The transferor shall remain the holder of the shares concerned until the name of the transferee is entered in the Register of Members in respect of those shares.
-As of the date hereof, the Company does not have certificated shares.
 Transfers of uncertificated shares may be effected by means of CREST unless the CREST Regulations provide otherwise.

 The directors may refuse to register an allotment or transfer of shares in favour of more than four persons jointly.

 Each of the Directors who were members of the Board at the date of the approval of this report confirms that:

 - So far as he or she is aware, there is no relevant audit information of which the Company’s auditors are unaware.

 - He or she has taken all the reasonable steps that he or she ought to have taken as a Director to make him or herself aware of any relevant audit information and to establish that the Company’s auditors are aware of the information.

 The confirmation is given and should be interpreted in accordance with the provisions of section 418 of the Companies Act 2006.

 The EVRAZ Directors’ Report has been prepared in accordance with applicable UK company law and was approved by the Board on 28 February 2017.